WolfgangDrescher/humdrum-figured-bass-filter-demo/README.md

     (quarter notes in 4/4, oder 1st and 4th eighth note in 6/8)
  9. How can we get this command in VHV and the Verovio JavaScript toolkit?
 10. Add option to ignore negative intervals?
+11. Decide how to display `5 4` to `6 4` in bar 7 (with 5 or without).
+Maybe add a config with a flag.
+12. Decide how to display `5 3` chors.
+Never?
+Always?
+Contextual?
+Maybe add a config with a flag.
+13. Should `-#2` in bar 7 resolte to 1/8?